Gender digital divide: Closing the digital skills gender gap

+Overall, initiatives targeted at boosting women's representation in the technology industry are essential to closing the digital skills gender divide.
+We can build more inclusive and innovative environments that help everyone if we assist women in technology.

 Female gendering of AI technologies

 Men continue to dominate the technology space, and the disparity serves to perpetuate gender inequalities, as unrecognized bias is replicated and built into algorithms and artificial intelligence (AI).

 Limited participation of women and girls in the technology sector can stem outward replicating existing gender biases and creating new ones.
 Women's participation in the technology sector is constrained by unequal digital skills education and training.
 Learning and confidence gaps that arise as early as primary school amplify as girls move through education, therefore by the time they reach higher education only a fraction pursue advanced-level studies in computer science and related information and communication technology (ICT) fields.
 Divides grow greater in the transition from education to work.
 The International Telecommunication Union (ITU) estimates that only 6% of professional software developers are women.

 Technologies generated by male-dominated teams and companies often reflect gender biases.
 Establishing balance between men and women in the technology sector will help lay foundations for the creation of technology products that better reflect and ultimately accommodate the rich diversity of human societies.
 For instance AI, which is a branch of the technology sector that wields influence over people's lives.
 Today, AI curates information shown by internet search engines, determines medical treatments, makes loan decisions, ranks job applications, translates languages, places ads, recommends prison sentences, influences parole decisions, calibrates lobbying and campaigning efforts, intuits tastes and preferences, and decides who qualifies for insurance, among other tasks.
 Despite the growing influence of this technology, women make up just 12% of AI researchers.
 Closing the gender divide begins with establishing more inclusive and gender-equal digital skills education and training.